Decomposition spaces, incidence algebras and M\"obius inversion II: completeness, length filtration, and finiteness: Complete decomposition spaces

 The following basic result follows immediately from Lemma~\ref{lem:s0d1}. \begin{lemma} In a complete decomposition space, all degeneracy maps are monomorphisms. \end{lemma}

-\begin{blanko}{Completeness for simplicial spaces.} We shall briefly need completeness also for general simplicial spaces, and the first batch of results hold in this generality.
-We shall say that a simplicial space $X:\Delta\op\to\Grpd$ is complete if all degeneracy maps are monomorphisms.
+\begin{blanko}{Completeness for simplicial spaces.} We shall briefly need completeness also for general simplicial spaces, and the first batch of results holds in this generality.
+We shall say that $X:\simplexcategory\op\to\Grpd$ is {\em complete} if all degeneracy maps are monomorphisms.
 In view of Lemma~\ref{all-s-mono}, this agrees with the previous definition when $X$ is a decomposition space. \end{blanko}